masogit/amb-doc/docs/features/builder.md

 ### Functions

-Below functions are in one link
+The following functions are scoped in one link.

 - Searchable
-    - Only 2 fields in a link can be set searchable
+    - Only 2 fields in a link can be set to "searchable".
-    - Press enter in viewer search box, it will generate AQL filters to query data on this field
+    - Press Enter in the viewer search box, it will generate AQL filters to query data on this field.
-    - The searchable fields of root table will be search in Global Search
+    - The searchable fields of the root table will be searched in Global Search.

 - Group by
-    - Set default group by field, it will show group by graph when query in viewer
+    - Set the default group by field, it will show group by graph when querying in viewer.
 - Sum
-    - If a field set group by, it allows select a number field to sum
+    - If a field has group by, it allows you to select a number field to sum.
 - Order by
-    - Set a field as order by field
+    - Set a field as order by field.
 - Set alias
-    - Set Alias name replace label to display in viewer
+    - Set Alias name to replace the label displayed in the viewer.
 - Filter
-    - Specify AQL filter condition when query data
+    - Specify AQL filter condition when query data.
-- Sort fields
+- Sort fileds
-    - Adjust fields display order
+    - Adjust display order of fields.

 ### Others

-- Click each link title, AM schema side bar will address to table directly.
+- Click each link title, AM schema sidebar will address the table directly.
 - Export view definition as json file.
-- Share a view with guest users by send a URL in mail.
+- Share a view with guest users by sending a URL in email.

 Video: